 However, finances pose a major barrier.
 About 75% of respondents say they worry about student loans and 70% feel unable to afford college.

-Adult learners present a market of prospective students for completion programs, according to research from EAB‘s Continuing and Online Education Forum.
+Adult learners present a market of prospective students for completion programs, according to research from EAB‘s Professional and Adult Education Forum.

-For too many of these students, however, the financial barriers to degree completion seem too high, writes Hickman.
+For too many of these students, however, the financial barriers to degree completion seem too high.

 The University of Alabama’s College of Continuing Studies tackles financial re-entry barriers with their “Back to Bama” Campaign.
 The campaign targets students who suffered an academic “false start” and provides a clean slate as well as financial incentives to return.
 Students are invited to enroll in their first course for free and complete a simple form to be eligible for scholarships and financial aid.